thunderrabbit/robnugen-journal-entries/2016/06/30online-igroup.md

 ## 13:30 Thursday 30 June 2016 JST

-I-group was good today; I was asked to lead the second round, which was a bit tricky since I was on mobile and couldn't see everyone at the same time.
+Integration group was good today; I was asked to lead the second round, which was a bit tricky since I was on mobile and couldn't see everyone at the same time.